Adult Educator Seminar Series Certificate of Completion

 Optional course offerings in the classroom program vary each semester.

 The Adult Educator Seminar Series Certificate of Completion is offered in both classroom and online formats.
-The classroom format, delivered face-to-face, has nine required and two optional courses.
-The online format consists of three modules, each of which has three required courses plus one optional course.
+The classroom format, delivered face-to-face, has 9 required and 2 optional courses.
+The online format consists of 3 modules, each of which has 3 required courses plus 1 optional course.

 Course Materials (Required)

 Adult Educator Seminar Series, $55.25+GST, available at the BookStore.
 This text will be used for all required courses.

 Complete the 9 required courses (27 hours) and any 2 optional courses (6 hours), or complete the 3 online modules (36 hours).

 Successful completion of the Adult Educator Seminar Series will enhance the skills of anyone involved in teaching and training adults.

 Available in the Spring and Summer semesters.
 Complete the program in just 1 week!

 Explore principles of adult learning that can be applied to planning and facilitating effective courses.